Composition of electronic cigarette aerosol: Particulate matter

+Electronic cigarette aerosol contains fine and ultrafine particles of particulate matter, including particulate matter 2.5 μm or smaller in diameter (PM_{2.5}).
+Studies have found that electronic cigarette aerosol can raise PM2.5 concentrations to several hundred micrograms per cubic meter (μg/m³), with measurements of 600–800 μg/m³ in vape shops and conventions and peak values exceeding 1,000 μg/m³; these levels are far above typical indoor backgrounds (8–52 μg/m³) and greatly exceed the World Health Organization’s 24‑hour PM2.5 guideline of 25 μg/m³ for outdoor air.
+PM2.5 is capable of penetrating deep into the lungs and entering the bloodstream, where it is associated with severe systemic inflammation, cardiovascular disease, and premature death.

 Pathogens

-E-liquid used in e-cigarettes have been found to be contaminated with fungi and bacteria.
+E-liquid used in e-cigarettes has been found to be contaminated with fungi and bacteria.
 Nicotine-containing e-liquids are extracted from tobacco that may contain impurities.
-Tobacco-specific impurities such as cotinine, nicotine-N'-oxides (cis and trans isomers), and beta-nornicotyrine are believed to be the result of bacterial action or oxidation during the extracting of nicotine from tobacco.
+Tobacco-specific impurities such as cotinine, nicotine-N'-oxides (cis and trans isomers), and beta-nornicotyrine are believed to be the result of bacterial action or oxidation during the extraction of nicotine from tobacco.